How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 Germany takes false self-employment seriously.
 Deutsche Rentenversicherung says Scheinselbststaendigkeit refers to people who formally appear as self-employed contractors but are actually dependent employees.
 DRV also offers a status determination procedure that can clarify whether a person is dependent-employed or self-employed.

 Risk rises when a freelancer has one full-time client, fixed hours, detailed day-to-day instructions, client equipment, no right to subcontract or refuse work, little entrepreneurial risk, employee-like management, paid-leave-style treatment, and integration into the client's team.
+A German client, work performed at or near a German office, German managers, or a foreign client with a German establishment usually increases practical exposure because German labour, tax, and social-security authorities have a clearer local enforcement point.
+A foreign client with no German establishment and a remote specialist working on deliverables can be lower risk, but it is not zero risk if the facts look like dependent employment from Germany.
 If reclassified, exposure can include social-security contributions, employee-rights claims, payroll tax questions, paid leave, notice, working-time issues, and penalties.

 Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
-This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, integration into the client's organization, and the practical reality of the working relationship still matter.
+This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, office proximity, integration into the client's organization, whether the client has a German establishment, and the practical reality of the working relationship still matter.
+For long, full-time, one-client engagements, consider a DRV status determination, German employment setup, or specialist legal advice before relying on contract wording alone.

 German citizens can freelance in Germany subject to business, tax, and professional rules.
 EU/EEA/Swiss citizens generally have free movement rights, but should still separate immigration residence, tax residence, social security, business registration, and professional authorization questions.
 Non-EU nationals should not assume that registering with the Finanzamt gives them the right to live and work in Germany.

 Germany has residence routes for self-employment and freelance work.
-Make it in Germany says there are two ways to become self-employed: setting up a business or working as a freelancer.
+Make it in Germany, the federal government's skilled-worker information portal, says there are two ways to become self-employed: setting up a business or working as a freelancer.
 Freelancers in liberal professions may be able to obtain a residence permit for self-employment under section 21(5) of the Residence Act if they meet the requirements.
-BAMF also says immigration is possible for self-employed or freelance work where the conditions are satisfied.
+BAMF, the Federal Office for Migration and Refugees, also says immigration is possible for self-employed or freelance work where the conditions are satisfied.

 Germany does not operate a broad tourist-style digital nomad visa that lets any non-EU freelancer live in Germany and work remotely for foreign clients.
 Visitor status is not a general permission to work.
 If you plan to live in Germany while freelancing or working remotely, verify the visa category before arrival and get professional immigration advice where the facts are not straightforward.